Mardekaar/RefindPlus/README-Dev.md

 - **Mac Legacy BIOS Boot:** RefindPlus originally assumed all Macs were capable of legacy BIOS boot based on code that went in upstream back in 2012 when this was a reasonable default.
 However, some later Intel Macs do not support legacy BIOS boot and RefindPlus now attempts to categorise Macs to enable/disable legacy boot accordingly.
   - > Activate the RefindPlus-specific `disable_legacy_sync` configuration token to base legacy BIOS boot availability on the old assumption.
 - **Secondary Configuration Files:** While the upstream documentation prohibits including tertiary configuration files from secondary configuration files, there is no mechanism enforcing this prohibition.
 Hence, tertiary, quaternary, quinary, and more, configuration files can in fact be included.
-  - > The RefindPlus implementation enforces the limitation for inclusion to secondary configuration files.
+  - > RefindPlus enforces the limitation for inclusion to secondary configuration files.
 - **Shortcut Keys:** RefindPlus does not allocate shortcut keys based on the operating system type/name as there is no way of knowing what would actually be loaded in many cases.
   - > Keys are allocated based on display position in the order of `Key 1` to `Key Z`.
   - > Alphabetic `Keys I and O` are not used while Numeric `Key 0` is reserved for internal use.